stephane/libmodbus/docs/modbus_rtu_get_rts.md

 ## Return value

 The function shall return the current RTS mode if successful.
-Otherwise it shall return -1 and set errno.
+Otherwise it shall return -1 and set errno to one of the values defined below.

 ## Errors